microsoft/sammo/CONTRIBUTING.md

 1. Enter the new version number as the tag and release title and give a brief description
 1. Click "Publish release"
 1. A GitHub Actions release hook will run the automated checks and tests, publish the package to PyPI and publish the documentation to the GitHub Pages site

+## Mcrosoft Contributor License Agreement

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit <https://cla.opensource.microsoft.com>.

+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+## Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com>) with any additional questions or comments.

+## Submitting an Issue

+Please [search for your issue](https://github.com/microsoft/sammo/issues?q=is%3Aissue) before submitting a new one.

+If nothing relevant shows up, please do [open a new issue](https://github.com/microsoft/sammo/issues/new) and provide as much detail as you can (ie: OS, python version, data formats, etc).
+Outputs of commands, error logs, source code snippets, etc are welcomed and will help to trace down the issue.
+Questions are also welcomed as they provide an opportunity for us to improve the documentation.